[Information] Park Entrance Fees

 The 7-day vehicle pass is $25.
 Motorcycles are $15 and Single/per person (bicycle and walk in) are $12.
 The annual Badlands pass is $50.

-Partly because of its rich history, but mostly because of its stunning natural beauty, South Dakota’s Badlands National Park has attracted millions of visitors and researchers since it opened in 1939.
+Partly because of its rich history, but mostly because of its stunning natural beauty, South Dakota’s Badlands National Park has attracted millions of visitors and researchers since its opening in 1939.
 Canyon-like buttes and pinnacles dominate the Park’s 65,000-plus acres.
 Many of the rock formations have prominent horizontal sediment lines, so visitors can clearly mark the passage of time.
-A thick, mixed grass prairie blankets other parts of the Park.
+A thick, mixed-grass prairie blankets other parts of the Park.
 Today’s grasslands are much the same as they were hundreds, thousands, or even hundreds of thousands of years ago.
 This geological diversity feeds the Park’s biological diversity.

-Archaeologists have found fossilized remains in the Park that date back over 66 million years.
-Some of these animals include crocodiles, ancient ground squirrels, horses, and camels.
-Today’s Badlands are still home to a diverse array of wildlife, such as badgers, bison, and the near-extinct black-footed ferret.
-Paleo-Indians arrived about 11,000 years ago, followed much later by the Lakota Sioux and white homesteaders.
+Archaeologists have found fossilized remains in the park that date back over 66 million years.
+Some of these fossils include animals such as crocodiles, ancient ground squirrels, horses, and camels.
+Today’s Badlands is still home to a diverse array of wildlife, such as badgers, bison, and the near-extinct black-footed ferret.
+Paleo-Indians arrived in this area of South Dakota about 11,000 years ago, followed much later by the Lakota Sioux and other homesteaders.
 The Sioux were relocated to reservations at the end of the Plains Indian Wars in the 1880s, and the homesteaders largely abandoned their sod houses around the time of the Dust Bowl in the 1930s.
-More recently, the Park witnessed the rise of the controversial Native American Ghost Dance movement (the Wounded Knee battleground is nearby) and hosted several Cold War-era military installations.

 The 7-day vehicle pass is $25.
 Motorcycles are $15 and Single/per person (bicycle and walk in) are $12.
 The annual Badlands pass is $50.